The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 \subsection{Acoustic levitation}

 Both electromagnetic and acoustic waves exert radiation forces upon an obstacle placed in the path of the wave \cite{Bra89}.
-The forces are in a direct relationship with the mean energy density of the wave motion \cite{Borg53, Live81}.
-Acoustic levitation uses the acoustic radiation pressure associated with plane acoustic (sound) waves to confine solids, fluids, and heavy gases.
-Acoustic standing waves have been widely used to trap, pattern, and manipulate particles.
-An overview of dust acoustic waves can be found in \cite{Chop14}.
+These forces are in a direct relationship with the mean energy density of the wave motion \cite{Borg53, Live81}.
+Acoustic levitation uses acoustic radiation pressure associated with plane acoustic (sound) waves to confine solids, fluids and heavy gases \cite{Bra01}.
+Acoustic standing waves are widely used to trap, pattern and manipulate particles.
+An overview of dust acoustic waves can be found in Ref. \cite{Chop14}.
 Nevertheless, there is still one major obstacle to cross: there is little knowledge about force conditions on particles which mainly include acoustic radiation force (ARF) and acoustic streaming (AS) \cite{Sepe15, Liu17}.
-Recently, a numerical simulation model has been suggested with an aim to evaluate the acoustic radiation force and streaming for spherical objects located in the path of a standing wave.
-The model was verified by comparing the results with those obtained from the analytical solution, proposed by Doinikov \cite{Doi94}.
+Recently, a numerical simulation model was suggested with an aim to evaluate the acoustic radiation force and streaming for spherical objects located in the path of a standing wave.
+The model was verified by comparing the results with those obtained from an analytical solution, proposed by Doinikov \cite{Doi94}.
 Unlike analytical solutions, the proposed numerical scheme is applicable to the case of multiple spheres in a viscous fluid \cite{Sepe15}.